 Built to stay fast at any size

-The point of all this is that the system scales with you.
-Whether you have fifty items or fifty thousand, the right asset is always a couple of taps away, and the experience of finding something doesn’t get worse as you add more.
+Between these three approaches, the system scales with you.
+Whether you have fifty items or fifty thousand, finding the right asset stays a couple of taps — or one question — away, and the experience doesn’t get worse as you add more.
 That reliability is what keeps the inventory genuinely useful: because looking things up is effortless, people do it — before buying, before hiring, before assuming something’s lost — and the whole business benefits from decisions made on fact rather than guesswork.

 Filtering also underpins bulk actions: narrow to exactly the set you want, then act on all of them at once, which is covered under Using Bulk Actions.